-Unaudited Interim Financial Statements- The condensed consolidated balance sheet at December 31, 2019 was derived from audited financial statements but does not include all disclosures required by accounting principles generally accepted in the United States of America ("GAAP").
+Unaudited Interim Consolidated Financial Statements- The condensed consolidated balance sheet at December 31, 2019 that is presented in these interim consolidated financial statements was derived from audited financial statements but does not include all disclosures required by accounting principles generally accepted in the United States of America ("GAAP").
 The accompanying condensed consolidated financial statements are unaudited.
-The accompanying unaudited interim consolidated financial statements have been prepared by the Company pursuant to the rules and regulations of the SEC for interim financial statements.
+The accompanying unaudited interim condensed consolidated financial statements have been prepared by the Company pursuant to the rules and regulations of the SEC for interim financial statements.
 Accordingly, certain information and footnote disclosures normally included in financial statements prepared in accordance with GAAP have been condensed or omitted pursuant to such rules and regulations.
 However, the Company believes that the disclosures are adequate to make the information presented not misleading.
-These unaudited condensed consolidated financial statements should be read in conjunction with the Company's audited financial statements and the notes thereto for the year ended December 31, 2019 included in the Company's Annual Report on Form 10-K for the year ended December 31, 2019 filed with the SEC on March 12, 2020.
+These unaudited interim condensed consolidated financial statements should be read in conjunction with the Company's audited financial statements and the notes thereto for the year ended December 31, 2019 included in the Company's Annual Report on Form 10-K for the year ended December 31, 2019 filed with the SEC on March 12, 2020.
 In the opinion of management, all adjustments, consisting only of normal recurring adjustments as necessary, for the fair statement of the Company's condensed financial position, condensed results of its operations and cash flows have been made.
-The results of operations for the three months ended March 31, 2020 are not necessarily indicative of the results of operations that may be expected for the year ending December 31, 2020.
+The results of operations for the three and six months ended June 30, 2020 are not necessarily indicative of the results of operations that may be expected for the year ending December 31, 2020.

 Use of Estimates- The preparation of the Company's condensed consolidated financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, the disclosure of contingent assets and liabilities at the date of the condensed consolidated financial statements, and the reported amounts of expenses during the reporting period.
 Significant estimates and assumptions reflected in these condensed consolidated financial statements include, but are not limited to, the accrual of research and development expenses, the impairment or lack of impairment of long-lived assets including operating lease right-of-use assets and goodwill, and the constraint of variable consideration from contracts with customers.
 The Company bases its estimates on historical experience, known trends and other market-specific or other relevant factors that it believes to be reasonable under the circumstances.
 On an ongoing basis, management evaluates its estimates when there are changes in circumstances, facts and experience.
 Changes in estimates are recorded in the period in which they become known.
-The Company anticipates that the COVID-19 pandemic will have an impact on the clinical development timelines for certain of its programs.
-As of the date of issuance of these financial statements, the Company is not aware of any specific event or circumstance that would require the Company to update its estimates, assumptions and judgments or revise the carrying value of its assets or liabilities.
-Actual results could differ from those estimates, and any such differences may be material to the Company's financial statements.
+The COVID-19 pandemic has impacted and is expected to continue to impact the clinical development timelines for certain of the Company's clinical programs.
+As of the date of issuance of these condensed consolidated financial statements, the Company is not aware of any specific event or circumstance that would require the Company to update its estimates, assumptions and judgments or revise the carrying value of its assets or liabilities.
+Actual results could differ from those estimates, and any such differences may be material to the Company's condensed consolidated financial statements.

 Cash and Cash Equivalents- The Company considers all highly liquid investments with maturities of three months or less at the date of purchase to be cash equivalents.
-Cash equivalents consisted of money market funds as of March 31, 2020 and December 31, 2019.
+Cash equivalents consisted of money market funds as of June 30, 2020 and December 31, 2019.